Content Personalisation

 Is It Possible To Measure The Outcome Of Content Personalisation?

-We came to know that one of the reasons many content marketers still pull out of using personalisation is the fear of being unable to calculate the results.
-But, this isn’t necessarily true, as those who have implemented it mention that the performance is trackable.
-Some rely on incremental revenue reports to track the money generated after applying content personalisation.
+We learned that one reason many content marketers still avoid using personalisation is the fear of not being able to calculate the results.
+But this isn’t necessarily true, as those who have implemented it mention that the performance is trackable.

-You can measure the effectiveness of a particular content by paying attention to its consumption quality, engagement values, and overall return.
 If you’re starting on a smaller scale, it might be better to analyse the return based on the objectives and goals set at the beginning of the campaign.
-Also, identifying the key performance indicators or KPIs will provide an understanding of improving the content for better returns.
+Also, identifying the key performance indicators or KPIs will provide an understanding of how to improve the content for better returns.

 Customising Your Content For Target Audience